DV

 Strategy & risk

-BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while IEF tracks ICE U.S. Treasury 7-10 Year Bond Index using a treasury strategy.
+BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while IEF tracks ICE U.S. Treasury 7-10 Year Bond Index with a treasury approach.
 Beta is 0.98 for BND and 1.17 for IEF, indicating BND is less volatile relative to the market.

 BND beta0.98